Ali Velshi: Personal life

+Velshi's family comes from India, but in 1961 they moved to Kenya.

 Velshi was born in Nairobi, Kenya, and raised in Toronto, Ontario, after moving there in 1971.
 He is an Ismaili Muslim of Gujarati Indian descent.
-He is the son of Murad Velshi, the first Canadian of Indian origin elected to the Legislative Assembly of Ontario, and his wife, Mila, also Indian, who grew up in South Africa.
+He is the son of Murad Velshi, the first Canadian of Indian origin elected to the Legislative Assembly of Ontario, and the son of Mila, also Indian, who grew up in South Africa.
 Velshi's parents operated a bakery in South Africa, but moved to Kenya in 1960, when Apartheid became oppressive.
 In Toronto, Velshi's parents operate a chain of travel agencies.

 Velshi attended Toronto's Northern Secondary School, where he was elected school president.
 He then earned a degree in religious studies from Queen's University in Kingston, Ontario, in 1994.
 During his time at Queen's he made news by organizing protests against Preston Manning and Canada's Reform Party.
 In 2010, he was awarded the Queen's University Alumni Achievement Award.
 In 2016, he was awarded an honorary doctorate of laws by his alma mater.

 Velshi was married briefly in his twenties.
 In 2009, he married his second wife, New York–born hedge fund manager Lori Wachs, the president of Philadelphia-based Cross Ledge Investments, whom he met when she was a guest on his show.
 The couple have one child together, a daughter.
 Velshi divides his time between an apartment in New York City and his home in Montgomery County, Pennsylvania.